Tachyon-Sonics/Modula2Java17/README.md

 | Modula-2 size (strict 16-bit) | 1        | 1         | 2       | 2        | 4       | 4        |
 | Java (strict 16-bit) | byte     | u-byte    | short  | u-short   | int     | u-int    | short |

-Unlike the non-strict models, the "strict" models always use Java types whose size is exactly that of the Modula-2 type.
+Unlike the non-strict models, the "strict" models always use Java types whose size are exactly those of the Modula-2 type.

 These "strict" data models are *not* recommanded, and are not actively supported.
 The reasons are: